-- 3. Failing to take advantage of the time limit (i) by allowing the prosecutor to "amend" or treat as a variance the incorrect charge to the correct charge (given the brief) when the correct charge is out of time; or (ii) failing to grab an (ethically open) opportunity to accept a hearing date that is out of time when the wrong subsection has been charged. - 4.
-Failing to have the prosecution lay an appropriate back up charge (on instructions) of Goods In Custody within time. - 5.
-Not understanding the decision in English (1989) 44 A Crim R 273 regarding the nature of personal custody. - 6.
-Not understanding that an intervening event (such as arrest) may deprive the defendant of personal custody. - 7.
-Not understanding the principle in Filippetti (1986) 13 A Crim R 335 and how it might be of assistance in a charge of Goods In Custody in or on Premises. - 8.
-Failing to understand that the suspicion must attach to the goods, not the person. - 9.
-Not understanding the Standard of Proof - 10.
-Not understanding the Onus of Proof - 11.
-Wrongly believing that the relevant reasonable suspicion is that of the arresting police officer - 12.
-Wrongly believing that the time for assessing reasonable suspicion is at the time of arrest and on the evidence available at the time of arrest. - 13.
-Not understanding how and when Subsection (2) comes into play.
+- 1. Failing to understand that the Section 527C outlines four separate offences. - 2.
+Not understanding that custody is NOT the same of possession. - 3.
+Not understanding the decision in English (1989) 44 A Crim R 273 regarding the nature of personal custody custody and arrest must coincide and co-exist. - 4.
+Not understanding the difference between subsection 1(b) and subsection 1(d) - 5.
+Not Understanding Custody on Premises - 6.
+Not understanding the principle in Filippetti (1986) 13 A Crim R 335 and how it might be of assistance in a charge of Goods In Custody in or on Premises. - 7.
+Failing to understand that the suspicion must attach to the goods, not the person. - 8.
+Not understanding the Standard of Proof - 9.
+Not understanding the Onus of Proof - 10.
+Believing that the relevant reasonable suspicion is that of the arresting police officer

-14. Not understanding Goods in (Custody of f Money.
+- 11. Believing that the time for assessing reasonable suspicion is at the time of arrest and on the evidence available at the time of arrest. - 12.
+Not understanding Goods in Custody of Money. - 13.
+Allowing the prosecutor or magistrate to "amend" or treat as a variance the incorrect charge to the correct charge (given the evidence) mid-hearing. - 14.
+Failing to take advantage of the time limit - 15.
+Failing to have the prosecution lay an appropriate back up charge (on instructions) of Goods In Custody within time.

 I hope that the above has been of some help.
 I have copies of all the cases referred to in this paper and am happy to forward copies of unreported or "hard to get" cases on request.
 Should you have any questions please do not hesitate to contact me on 0408 277 374.
-Please respect the "no fly zone" on my phone between 9.30am and 10.00am on a court day - I am just about to go into court too :-).
-Other than that, you are fine to call anytime including out of hours.
 If you have difficulties catching me, I am happy to deal with questions submitted by email.
 I am typically able to respond within 24 hours.

-My email address is dark.menace@forbeschambers.com.au
+My email address remains dark dot menace at forbeschambers dot com dot au.

-Mark Dennis Forbes Chambers
+Mark Dennis SC Forbes Chambers